Day at the Capitol

 Costumed, professional re-enactors will sit among homeschoolers in the church sanctuary where the Second Virginia Convention was held.
 Their rousing debate for independence from Great Britain will take you back to 1775.
 You may find yourself seated beside George Washington, Thomas Jefferson, or Richard Henry Lee.
 This special performance is only for families registered for HEAV’s Day at the Capitol.

-House and Senate Chamber Presentations
+House Chamber Presentations

 Experience “hands-on learning” at its best!
 Because the General Assembly adjourned in mid-March, homeschool students are invited to sit in a state representative’s chair on the floor of the Virginia House or Senate Chamber to learn how a bill becomes a law.
 Ticket times will be distributed at St. John’s Church during the morning session at 9 a.m.